pedroscortes/ml_algorithms_from_scratch/README.md

 ### ⚠️ Note

-This repo is a work in progress!
-Star the repository to stay updated with new implementations.
+This repository is actively maintained and updated.
+Star the repository to stay updated with new implementations!